ISA-tools/DataCarpentry-TrainingMaterial/experimental-metadata/experimental-metadata.md

 To make the data understandable, re-usable and, in principle, reproducible, it is crucial to provide metadata --- or data about the data --- including the experimental steps followed to produce the data, the characteristics of the samples, the protocols applied, the transformations applied and so on.

-The experimental metadata provides background information including the expirimental context, the methods, the information about the generated data and the experimental conclusions.
+The experimental metadata provides background information including the experimental context, the methods, the information about the generated data and the experimental conclusions.
+Additionally, it enables data discovery through this contextual information.

+So, in summary, **why the experimental metadata is important**?

+* the data cannot be interpreted without it
+* it is fundamental for enabling data accessibility, data integration and data discovery
+* it is crucial for the experiment and data processing steps to be reproducible, in principle
+* it is a requirement for the long term data archival and preservation

 On the other hand, creating the metadata can be time-consuming.
 So, it is important to provide sufficient information to understand en enable re-use of the dataset, but at the same time striking a balance between sufficiency and practicability, by exploring the depth and breadth of the metadata provided.